kingparra/hpfp/10_-_folds/questions.rst

 What prior material does each section depend on?

 What abilities does the reader gain by learning the contents of this chapter?

+What programming constructs are analogous to folds?

+* How do I do a foldr/foldl/foldl' in javascript and python.